ACA Reporting Software That Anticipates

 government regulations.
 This information is not intended as tax or legal advice.
 We encourage our readers to consult their tax and law advisors.

-For the year 2019, employers with 50 or more full-time employees or equivalents must offer health coverage to full-time employees and file Forms 1094-C and 1095-C with the IRS.
-Filings are due to the IRS in the first quarter of 2020, and a copy of the 1095-C must be distributed to each employee by January 31, 2020.
+For the year 2023, employers with 50 or more full-time employees or equivalents must offer health coverage to full-time employees and file Forms 1094-C and 1095-C with the IRS.
+Filings are due to the IRS in the first quarter of 2024, and a copy of the 1095-C must be distributed to each employee by January 31, 2024.

 Employers who fail to offer health coverage and file Forms 1094-C and 1095-C may be subject to IRS penalties.

-Are You an ALE in 2019?
+Are You an Applicable Large Employer (ALE) in 2023?

 To determine ALE status during the current year, employers use a lookback period during the prior year.
-If an employer has on average 50 or more full-time employees, including full-time equivalents, during the 2018 lookback period, the employer is an ALE for 2019.
+If an employer has on average 50 or more full-time employees, including full-time equivalents, during the 2022 lookback period, the employer is an ALE for 2023.

 Learn more about the Affordable Care Act by visiting our ACA FAQ page.